 Leaf spot – There are several bacterial and fungal issues that can cause leaf spots on cranberries.
 These include red leaf spot, Proventuria leaf spot, Cladosporium leaf spot, early leaf spot, and Pyrenobotrys leaf spot.
 These diseases thrive in moisture and can usually be prevented by irrigating during the day when water has time to evaporate and ensuring the soil drains well.
 If plants are already infested, treat with fungicide.

-Red shoot disease – Early growth becomes spindly and turns red.
+Red shoot disease – Signs of red shoot disease start when early growth becomes spindly and turns red.
 While it looks strange, red shoot disease isn’t a serious problem and doesn’t have a definitive treatment.

 Rose bloom – A fungus that causes some new growth to become thick and pink, like a rose.
 It can usually be prevented by increasing sun and air flow.
 It can be treated with fungicide.

 Cottonball – The berries fill with a cottony fungus, and stem tips wither into a shepherd’s crook shape.
 The disease can be prevented by good drainage and by removing the previous year’s infected fruits.

 Stem gall/canker – Shoots die back, and growths develop on stems.
 Bacteria enter through wounds, so the disease can be prevented by avoiding winter and human damage.
 Sprays containing copper can be effective treatment if the infection isn’t bad.

 Twig blight – Infected leaves turn dark brown then light tan and stay on the vine all through the winter.
 Twig blight can be prevented by encouraging good sun and air circulation and treated with fungicide.